 - Timber harvesting must not occur in the following locations: in forested wetlands or mapped Inland Waterfowl and Wading Bird Habitat; within at least 100' of any mapped wetland, stream, open water body; or within at least 250' of mapped vernal pools. - Outside of the no-cut areas described above, timber harvesting within larger riparian buffers should conform to the MNRCP Riparian Habitat Management Guidelines available at http://mnrcp.org/about. - Timber harvesting may only occur within areas of upland forest that are accessible from existing roads that do not impact protected natural resources. - Timber harvesting may not occur within rare or exemplary natural communities and ecosystems or within rare plant populations or their specified buffers as identified by the Maine Natural Areas Program (MNAP).
-Buffer sizes may be determined in consultation with MNAP. - The project site must contain both wetland resources and no-cut upland areas sufficient to generate mitigation credits.
-The ratio of mitigation credits generated per unit of MNRCP cost is considered by MNRCP reviewers and a higher credit per cost ratio generally leads to a higher project score.

-• Timber harvesting in approved upland areas will be performed with the overall goals of sustainable harvesting, mimicking natural disturbance patterns, and enhancing fish and wildlife habitat and climate resiliency.
+Buffer sizes may be determined in consultation with MNAP. - The project site must contain both wetland resources and no-cut upland areas sufficient to generate mitigation credits as compared to the cost of the project. - Timber harvesting in approved upland areas will be performed with the overall goals of sustainable harvesting, mimicking natural disturbance patterns, and enhancing fish and wildlife habitat and climate resiliency.
 A forest management plan is required and will be reviewed by MNRCP reviewers.